Skip to content Skip to sidebar Skip to footer

 Some cat shampoos contain ingredients that are safe for felines but dangerous for dogs.
 Essential oils like tea tree, citrus, or peppermint may smell nice and work well for cats.
 But those same oils can trigger allergic reactions in dogs or even be toxic in larger amounts.

-Even if your dog seems fine after one use, repeated exposure to the wrong ingredients can build up over time.
-That’s why using the right product from the start really matters.
+Even if your dog seems fine after just one use, giving them the wrong ingredients repeatedly can make them sick over time.
+That’s why it’s important to use the right product from the start.

 Better Options for Your Dog

 Rumi’s next bath went much better.
-Her skin stayed calm, her coat looked clean, and there was no scratching afterward.
-She actually seemed to enjoy the bath, which was rare for her.
+Her skin stayed calm, her coat looked clean, and there was no scratching afterwards.
+She actually seemed to enjoy the tub, which was rare for her.

 That small switch made a big difference.
 And now I know, I’ll never grab cat shampoo again, even in a pinch.